 The free tokens received through an airdrop can be classified as a gift, but if you receive a coin/token that you already own, it can be seen as an incentive/dividend instead.
 In the latter case, you have to report the tokens as additional income.

-The coins resulted from hard forks are taxed as ordinary income.
+The coins resulting from hard forks are taxed as ordinary income.

 Participating in an ICO or IEO is also subjected to taxing, as you trade cryptocurrency for other tokens that will be issued in the future.